 Guide to number of red/yellow cards given in a term Action(s) Red - 5 Yellow - 10 (STAGE 1) Teacher to discuss behaviour and potential strategies with the parent(s).
 Consider referring to the nurture team for further support.
 Pastoral team to be made aware.
-The teacher will review how the pupil is getting on, keeping the parent(s) informed throughout the process. her support from Nurture Team, Ision Manager or haviour Support ay be required, Red - 7 Yellow - 15 The teacher will further discuss behaviours and actions with the parent(s).
-Furt the Inclu Bel

-(STAGE 2) A behaviour support plan will be created, followed and regularly reviewed.
+The teacher will review how the pupil is getting on, keeping the parent(s) informed throughout the process. er or Behaviour iis may include Red - 7 Yellow - 15 (STAGE 2) The teacher will further discuss behaviours and actions with the parent(s).
+A behaviour support plan will be created, followed and regularly reviewed.
 Phase leader to meet with parents/carers and class teacher.
+Team, Inclusion Manager ding on the situation.
+This external professionals.
 Red - 8 Yellow - 17 (STAGE 3) Behaviour concerns will be referred to Assistant Head teacher.
-Parent(s) will meet with the Assistant Head teacher to further discuss strategies and make action points.
-Red - 10+ Yellow - 20+ (STAGE 4) The child will be placed on report for specific time-period.
+Parent(s) will meet with the Assistant Head teacher to further discuss strategies and make action points. he Nurture Team, Inc red, depending on th provided by external Red - 10+ Yellow - 20+ (STAGE 4) The child will be placed on report for specific time-period.
 Appendix 3.
-Parent(s) will review the report on a daily basis with a member of the Senior Leadership Team - e.g. Assistant Headteacher, Inclusion Manager, Deputy Head Teacher, Head Teacher etc. Suspension and Exclusion (STAGE 5) Headteacher to advise on actions following report card, speak with parents/carers, and staff invovled.
+Parent(s) will review the report on a daily basis with a member of the Senior Leadership Team - e.g. Assistant Headteacher, Inclusion Manager, Deputy Head Teacher, Head Teacher etc. Further support from the Nurture Team, Inclusion Manager Support may be required, depending on the situation.
+This advice provided by external professionals.
+Suspension and Exclusion (STAGE 5) Headteacher to advise on actions following report card, speak with parents/carers, and staff involved.
 Possible fixed term exclusion.
 Further behaviour concerns may lead to an exclusion from school.
+Further su